Dariusalasu/cloudmart/README.md

 # CloudMart

 ## Project Overview
 The MultiCloud DevOps & AI Challenge[^1] was an intensive bootcamp focused on building CloudMart, a sophisticated e-commerce platform.
 The project demonstrated the seamless integration of multiple cloud services, incorporating AWS, Google Cloud, and Azure infrastructures.
-Throughtout the bootcamp, I developed a modern application using a real-world use case that showcased container orchestration, automated deployment pipelines, AI-powered customer interactions, and cross-cloud analytics capabilities.
+Throughout the bootcamp, I developed a modern application using a real-world use case that showcased container orchestration, automated deployment pipelines, AI-powered customer interactions, and cross-cloud analytics capabilities.

 ![cloudmart-architecture-overview](https://github.com/user-attachments/assets/706aca4c-484e-4e03-81ce-71c254918b1b)